iku000888/Machine-Translation-JP-EN/README.md

 ## Planned Usage:
-Deployable data exchange via JSON/SOAP in the future.
+Deployable data exchange via JSON/SOAP in the future. i.e. Receive sentence to be translated and send back translated sentence.

 ## Random streams of consciousness
 - Maybe things would work better if there is a "fragment" entities between sentences and words.